mvandermade/made-confirm-launch/README.md

 ### Operating systems
 Follows the Kotlin Multiplatform compatibility: build your own executable using Gradle for now.

-### Requirements
-- JDK17 to build an executable for your own system.
-- Right now the application is written in Dutch language, so you need to be able to read that.

-## How to get started
-- All platforms: `./gradlew packageUberJarForCurentOS`
-- Windows: `./gradlew.bat packageReleaseMsi`
-- Mac: `./gradlew packageReleaseDmg`
-- Debian flavours: `./gradlew packageReleaseDeb`

-- Typically, you want to run the program periodically to enforce backups.
-You can run the program as-is and later supply the command line arguments you want, only -program= is mandatory.

 ### Developers
 - Select JDK17 (higher not supported right now)
 - Run allTests task `./gradlew allTests` or to run: `./gradlew composeApp:run`